jokla/jokla.github.io/_pages/work.md

 I have experience with mobile robots (Pioneer P3-DX, Thymio), industrial robots (Adept Viper s650), quadcopters, humanoid robots (Nao, Romeo) and haptic interfaces.
-As my first project I created a framework for development of control algorithms for robotic platforms based on ROS, Matlab/Simulink and V-REP.
+As my first project, I created a framework to develop control algorithms for robotic platforms based on ROS, Matlab/Simulink and V-REP.

 From September 2014 I am in charge of the humanoid robot Romeo from Aldebaran.
-I developed a framework for visual servo control and created several applications on objects detection, tracking and grasping, two handed-manipulation and human-robot interaction.
+I developed a framework for visual servo control and created several applications on objects detection, tracking and grasping, two-handed manipulation and human-robot interaction.

-In these years I have also contribuited to the library ViSP, created several ROS packages, organized several demo presentations for the public and supervised some internship students.'
+In these years I have also contributed to the library ViSP, created several ROS packages, organized several demo presentations for the public and supervised some internship students.'
     #url: "#test-link"
     #btn_label: "Read More"
     #btn_class: "btn--inverse"